civilgoody/cybermedical/README.md

 This project is proprietary and confidential.
 Unauthorized copying or distribution is prohibited.

 ## Tasks
-1. Pagination and refresh button for the reports
+1. Pagination
-2. Profile Page
+2. Profile
 3. 2FA
-4. Wirepackets
+4. Filters